 The school also offers a $1,500-per-month ISA for living costs that would be repaid from 5 to 7% of your income over 10 years.

 The ultimate goal of the General Assembly is to help everyone around the world gain the skills they need to have the career they want while also ensuring that global companies are getting the highly trained workforce that they need to grow.
 General Assembly offers training in software engineering, data science, design, and digital marketing on campuses around the world and online.

 The program length is from 10-12 weeks and repayment begins only once you secure a role earning at least $40,000 per year.
 After you’ve reached the minimum income threshold, you’ll start paying back 10% percent of your monthly earned income over 48 months.

 If you’re interested in reading more about the General Assembly’s ISA check out this interview.

-Ironhack offers 9-week full-time and 24-week, part-time web development, UX/UI design, and data analytics courses.
+Ironhack offers 9-week full-time and 24-week, full time and part-time web development, UX/UI design, and data analytics courses.

-Income Share Agreement graduates pay 12% of your monthly earned income for 48 months or up to 1.75x the cost of tuition, whichever comes first.
+Income Share Agreement graduates pay 12% of their monthly earned income for 48 months or up to 1.75x the cost of tuition.
 Monthly payment begins once graduates secure a role making at least 40K a year.

-Kenzie Academy offers 6-month to 2-year programs in software engineering, UX design, digital marketing and front-end development in Indianapolis and online.
-Kenzie Academy uses flipped classroom and project-based learning to train a new generation of designers and software developers.
-The school was founded to tackle a major opportunities gap in America where fast-growing technology companies concentrated in expensive coastal cities are struggling to hire tech talent.
+Kenzie Academy offers 6-month to 2-year programs in software engineering, UX design, digital marketing, and front-end development in Indianapolis and online.
+Kenzie Academy uses flipped classrooms and project-based learning to train a new generation of designers and software developers.
+The school was founded to tackle a major opportunities gap in America where technology companies concentrated in expensive coastal cities are struggling to hire tech talent.

 Kenzie offers Income Share Agreements at 17.5% of your income for 4 years for the 12-month program and 2 years for the 6-month program.
 Check out more of the Kenzie Academy ISA details here.